mikejc58/MatrixClock/README.md

 sometimes causes the CIRCUITPY drive to become read-only.
 2. It reads the DOWN button on the Matrix Portal and, if the button is held down during the reset, it will make the CIRCUITPY drive
-writable via USB and read-only to the code.py program.
+writable via USB and read-only to the MatrixClock program.
 If the button is not held down during the reset, then the CIRCUITPY drive will be writable by the code.py program and read-only via USB.
 The DOWN button must be held down at least until the time that the 'python' appears on the display.
-If the CIRCUITPY drive is writeable to the program (button was not held down during reset) then MatrixClock will log events to a file.
+If the CIRCUITPY drive is writeable to the program (button was not held down during reset) then MatrixClock can log events to a file and you can save configuration changes to the defaults.json file.

 ### IBMPlexMono Font
 The font is from John Park's Network Connected RGB Matrix Clock project.